There's a lot of opportunities to have a drink.

 This leaves you dehydrated, low on electrolytes, and can lead to everything from sluggishness to nausea to a pounding headache!

-Another great question!
 There are anecdotal favorites such as breakfast burritos, Advil, hair of the dog, and so forth … but shoot, even as powerful and effective as Remedy is for helping to prevent a hangover, the only true … no questions asked … 100% guarantee to avoid a hangover is to not drink at all.

-Now, that’s easy to say after a night of having one to many … but once the hangover symptoms go away, you likely will be singing a different tune.
+Now, that’s easy to say after a night of having one too many … but once the hangover symptoms go away, you likely will be singing a different tune.